Biobehavioral Pediatric Pain Lab Research Assistant Position

 Eligibility and Requirements:

 Knowledge of SPSS or programming is helpful, but not required.
 Experience with children and families is preferred.
-This position requires a commitment of 9-10 hours per week for the Winter quarter.
-You may sign up for 3 units of research credit in the Fall quarter.
+This position requires students to sign up for 3 units of research credit each quarter for at least one academic year which equates to a commitment of 9–10 hours per week each quarter.